joahking/rails_ab_test/README.md

 ### The Code

-Configure your controllers by including the module (ApplicationController is a good candidate for this):
+Configure your controllers by including the module, normally ApplicationController is a good candidate for this:

 ```ruby
 include RailsAbTest::Controller